-Recommended confidentiality for integrity for integrity for parameter sets the plaintext the plaintext the associated data TriviA-0 128 128 126 TriviA-128 128 128 126
+Recommended confidentiality for integrity for integrity for parameter sets the plaintext the plaintext the associated data TriviA-0 128 124 124 TriviA-128 128 124 124

-Table 2.1: Table quantifying for all choices of ck including 0, the intended number of bits of security with the assumption that nonce can repeat at most 2^{32} times.
+Table 3.1: Table quantifying for all choices of ck including 0, the intended number of bits of security with the assumption that nonce can repeat at most 2^{32} times.
 Note that our recommendation choice is ck = 128 and ck = 0.
 However, for any other choices of ck, the security remains same.
 It is suggested to choose depending on the application requirement.

 We call the concatenation of the public message number and parameter nonce.
-However we can allow the repetition of nonce at most 2^{32} many times.
-Our constructions remain secure as given in the above table, as long as nonce and associated data remains distinct over every execution.
-If the nonce and associated data pair repeats for two different invocations then there will be an attack against privacy and authenticity.
-Moreover, if nonce repeats more than 2^{32} times then still we have but lesser bits of security.
-One can find out the security level from the Theorem 3.4 for arbitrary repetition of nonce.
-The privacy and the integrity proof can be found in Theorem 3.4 and Theorem 3.5.
+However we do not allow the repetition of nonce.
+Our constructions remain secure as given in the above table, as long as nonce remains distinct over every execution.
+Moreover, if nonce repeats then still we have but lesser bits of security for privacy and integrity.
+The privacy and the integrity proof can be found in Theorem 4.4 and Theorem 4.5.